Time-MoE: Billion-Scale Time Series Foundation Models with Mixture of Experts: Processed Data Archive

 \section{Processed Data Archive}

-Going beyond previous work~\citep{ansari2024chronos, woo2024unified, liutimer}, we organized a comprehensive large-scale time series dataset from a vast collection of complex raw data.
-To ensure data quality, we addressed issues by either imputing missing values or discarding malformed time series.
-Inspired by data processing techniques from large language models~\citep{penedo2023refinedweb, together2023redpajama, jin2024position}, we developed a fine-grained \emph{\textbf{data-cleaning pipeline}} specifically designed for time series data:
+Going beyond the previous work~\citep{ansari2024chronos, woo2024unified, liutimer}, we organized a comprehensive large-scale time series dataset from a vast collection of complex raw data.
+We utilize the missing value ratio and the invalid observation ratio as metrics to assess the quality of the dataset.
+These two metrics can effectively identify data issues caused by the instability of data collection and artificially imputed values.
+The missing value ratio is defined as the proportion of `nan' and `inf' values present in the time series.
+Meanwhile, the invalid observation ratio refers to the maximum proportion of zeros in the first- or second-order differences of the time series.
+To address these issues and drawing inspiration from the data processing techniques of large language models~\citep{penedo2023refinedweb, together2023redpajama, jin2024position}, we developed a fine-grained \emph{data-cleaning pipeline} specifically designed for time series data:

-\paragraph{Missing Value Processing.} In time series data, missing values often appear as `NaN' (Not a Number) or `Inf' (Infinity).
+\paragraph{Missing Value Processing.} In time series data, missing values often appear as `nan' (not a number) or `inf' (infinity).
 While previous studies commonly address this by replacing missing values with the mean, this may distort the original time series pattern.
 Instead, we employ a method that splits the original sequence into multiple sub-sequences at points where missing values occur, effectively removing those segments while preserving the integrity of the original time series pattern.

 \paragraph{Invalid Observation Processing.} In some data collection systems, missing values are often filled with $0$ or another constant, leading to sequences with constant values that do not represent valid patterns for the model.
 To address this, we developed a filtering method that uses a fixed-length window to scan the entire sequence.
 For each window, we calculate the ratio of first-order and second-order differences, discarding the window if this ratio exceeds a pre-specified threshold (set to 0.2 in our case).
 The remaining valid continuous window sequences are then concatenated into a single sequence.
 This process transforms the original sequence into multiple sub-sequences, effectively removing segments with invalid patterns.